Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Training 🦮

 Irish Danes are intelligent dogs that are always eager to please, which is a major plus when it comes to training.
-They learn quickly, and if rewarded for doing the right thing, they will have no problem in learning basic obedience.
+They learn quickly, and if rewarded for doing the right thing, they will have no problem learning basic obedience.

 Grooming ✂️

 Irish Danes don’t need a lot of grooming.
-However, those that have a coat that is closer to that of their Irish Wolfhound parent may benefit from occasional clipping.
+However, those with a coat that is closer to that of their Irish Wolfhound parent may benefit from occasional clipping.
+Bathing is something that they don’t need much of, which is fortunate because, as you might imagine, it can be a bit of a challenge due to their size.

-Bathing is something that they don’t need much of, which is fortunate, because as you might imagine, it can be a bit of a challenge due to their size.
-When it comes to bathing an Irish Dane, you may find it easier to take them to a professional dog groomer than to wrestle with them in a bathtub.
+When bathing an Irish Dane, you may find it easier to take them to a professional dog groomer than to wrestle with them in a bathtub.

 Health and Conditions ❤️